Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/docs/setup.md

 - sys-firewall handles firewall rules
 - sys-usb handles USB devices, and can map usb-devices to certain qubes.

-The goal of this document is to describe how we can set up clef to provide secure transaction signing from a `vault` vm, to another networked qube which runs Dapps.
+The goal of this document is to describe how we can set up cryptomines-clef to provide secure transaction signing from a `vault` vm, to another networked qube which runs Dapps.

 ### Setup